-COMS 246 INTERPERSONAL COMMUNICATION
+COMS 246 INTERPERSONAL COMMUNI-CATION

-Introduces theories and principles of interpersonal communication.
-Examines two-person communication, especially topics of verbal and nonverbal communication, perception, self-concept, communication climate, relationship satisfaction, conflict, and self-disclosure.
-Theories of relationship development within committed relationships, family, and friendship will be explored.
+Examines theories and topics within interpersonal communication, such as verbal and nonverbal communication, perception, self-concept, communication climate, relationship satisfaction, conflict, and self-disclosure within different communication contexts.

 COMS 250 PROCESS OF COMMUNICATION

 Examines the range of theoretical approaches to the field of communication studies which provide an overview of communication contexts such as interpersonal, small group, gender, intercultural, mass media, and organizational communication.